 PUBH 0920.
 Continuing Research - Master's.
 1 Credit.

-Continuing Research Credit- Master's Level (Fall, spring, and summer).
+Continuing Research Credit- Master's Level.

 PUBH 0940.
 Continuing Research - Doctoral.
 1 Credit.

-Continuing Research Credit- Doctoral (Fall, spring, and summer).
+Continuing Research Credit- Doctoral.

 PUBH 1101.
-Intro/Pub Health & Health Svcs.
+Introduction to Public Health and Health Services.
 3 Credits.

 Introduction to aspects of public health and health services, including health services administration and policy, maternal and child health, environmental health, and health promotion.